 The Library provides a diverse collection of materials in support of the College curriculum.
 Reference services include library instruction and research assistance (traditional and electronic).
-A computer lab provides access to the University of Hawai'i Libraries' electronic catalog (Voyager), online databases, the Internet, and other programs such as Word.
+Computers within the library provide access to the University of Hawai'i Libraries' electronic catalog (Voyager), online databases, the Internet, and other programs such as Word.